-Here Be Dragons VR studio raises $10 million from Discovery
+Here Be Dragons VR studio closes $10 million Series A from Discovery

 Hyundai to use HD maps to field self-driving cars at 2018 Winter Olympics